 For the 2019 field season the Ohio Archaeological Council will award one $750 field school scholarship to a student registered or enrolled in a 2019 archaeological field school operating within the State of Ohio.
 The Ohio Archaeological Council will consider applications from undergraduate and graduate students participating in either academic or non-academic archaeological field schools.
 Applicants must be an active and registered student at a college or university.
 Students whose field school fees are already fully funded through tuition remission, grants, stipends, or other scholarships will not be considered.

 The application process includes three parts.
 The first is completion of an application form which solicits baseline information on the applicant.
 The second is a letter of support from the appropriate field school director outlining why they believe you should be considered for the scholarship.
 And, the third is submittal of a brief essay that outlines your research, aspirations, and scholarship need.

 The Ohio Archaeological Council is a private, non-profit corporation registered with the State of Ohio in 1975 as a charitable scientific and educational organization promoting the advancement of archaeology in Ohio.
 The Ohio Archaeological Council consists of professional archaeologists, avocational archaeologists, and interested students of Ohio archaeology.
 Membership is open to all persons and institutions with an interest in Ohio archaeology.

-Please click on the link for a copy of the application form.
+Please click HERE for a copy of the application form.